ilovescreammovies/dotfiles/README.md

 ## Requirements

-Ensure the following packages are installed:
+Ensure that the following packages are installed locally:

 ```bash
 sudo pacman -S git \